t-clark04/bayesian.gtheory/README.md

 The purpose of the `bayesian.gtheory` package is to provide an automated method for executing D-studies from univariate Generalizability Theory through a Bayesian framework.
-The package offers individual functions for every possible one-facet and two-facet study design, returning both the G-study (i.e. variance components) and the D-study for the inputted data.
+The package offers individual functions for every possible random one-facet and two-facet study design, returning both the G-study (i.e. variance components) and the D-study for the inputted data.
 See the “Function Dictionary” section to determine which function to use for your study design!

 ## Installation